Saving & Spending Travel

 If you don’t fly American all the time but want the opportunity to earn rewards towards future flights, you can choose from among the best travel credit cards to start racking up rewards.

-They may not provide free bags, but several American Express cards, such as The Business Platinum Card® from American Express, provide airline travel credits that can be used to cover the cost of baggage.
-Certain cards from other issuers also offer valuable credits that could be used to offset the cost of baggage fees on American Airlines.
+They may not provide free bags, but several American Express cards, such as The Business Platinum Card® from American Express, provide airline travel credits that you can use to cover the cost of baggage.
+Certain cards from other issuers also offer valuable credits that you could use to offset the cost of baggage fees on American Airlines.
 For instance, the Chase Sapphire Reserve® gives cardholders a $300 annual travel credit.

 Get more details about this card in our Chase Sapphire Reserve card review.